lakshya-dhariwal/screen2braille/Readme.md

 ## 🏅 Accomplishments that we're proud of

 - We are proud of the fact that we were able to complete the project in the given time.
+- We are able to empower differently abled people in a better way.
+- Through this project we could help the blind and deafs simultaneously.

 ## ⚙️ How we built it